+Of greater interest are bird counts taken during the residential period (middle section of the graph).
 It is possible that the mid-July cormorant population numbers probably reflects the permanent resident adult population of cormorants on White Lake.
-This data suggests that there are from 8 to 10 cormorants making White Lake their home.
-This translates to a minimum of 4 to 5 nesting pairs producing about 7 to 8 offspring, as reflected in the total cormorant count taken in mid-August.
+This data suggests that there are currently less than twenty cormorants making White Lake their home.
+Taking into account the presence of non-reproductive juveniles, this translates to about 5 to 6 nesting pairs.